TOURING SHOWS & LECTURES

 have no impact on the vote, anyway." - The Star-Ledger (NJ)

-The Great Depression, and World War II.
+The Roaring Twenties, The Great Depression, and World War II.

-“The Bret Harte story was one more warmth-producing Yule log on the holiday fire.
-Thank you, Gayle!"
+“The Bret Harte story was one more warmth-producing Yule log on the holiday fire." - Cape May Star & Wave (NJ)

 For the full review in "Exit Zero" of "Christmas with O. Henry" click here.